There’s always something going on in Dyslexia Superpower Land!

 -It is not therapy

-And what it is…. life coaching, confidence-boosting, mentor-ship, camaraderie, and of course fun.
+And what it is…. confidence-boosting, mentor-ship, camaraderie, and of course fun.

 How it works:

-At a regular time (that we determine together) your child and I meet up through an online program called Zoom (like Skype).
-The program is virtual so I can work with your child wherever you may be located.
-We chat, laugh, and do fun confidence boosting games and activities.
-They get to see that they (just like all dyslexics) have awesome dyslexic superpowers.
+-Once a week (at a regular time we determine) your child and I meet up through an online program called Zoom (like Skype).
+The program is virtual so I can meet with your child wherever you may be located.

 When I was growing up I longed to know someone (personally) who was also dyslexic.
 I love that I can be that someone for a fellow dyslexic.
 Not only have I been there and know how hard it can be growing up with Dyslexia I’m also a certified life coach through Achology, The Academy of Modern, Applied Psychology.

-Fill out the form below and once I’ve looked over your application I will be in touch.
-Having a good fit is very important and the program isn’t suited to everyone.
-I would encourage you to fill the form out asap as the spots are going fast.
-Spots are very limited as most kids have rolled over their sessions from the Spring Session.
+Fill out the form today and once I’ve looked over your application I will be in touch.
+Having a good fit is very important to me so this not based upon first come first serve, but I would still encourage you to fill the form out asap as the spots are filling fast.

-I look forward to helping your child and welcoming them to Dyslexic Superhero Land.
+I look forward to helping your child and welcoming them to the tribe of awesome dyslexics.

 *In the message section of the form please answer these questions: